 As the example above shows, KPIs enable you to measure your progress as you pursue your campaign goals accurately.
 They provide the right context to a metric by highlighting its direct relevance to a specific objective.

 It is essential to understand that KPIs are not absolute.
 Any metric can become a KPI depending on the objectives to be pursued.
 Different business verticals will most likely have their own unique set of meaningful KPIs.
 Just like there are a set of most relevant KPIs in online marketing campaigns.

 There is one thing that all KPIs have in common though – every performance indicator is tied to a target and provides relevant data that shows how close you have come to that target over a period of time.

-Naturally, if you want to get the most useful data to refine your marketing strategies you need to choose the most relevant KPIs to monitor.
+Naturally, if you want to get the most valuable data to refine your marketing strategies, you need to choose the most relevant KPIs to monitor.
 This is where most marketers stumble.
-And this also brings us to the most important part of this article – a crash course in how to differentiate between general and relevant metrics and choose the most useful KPIs.
+And this also brings us to the most important part of this article – a crash course in differentiating between general and relevant metrics and choosing the most useful KPIs.

 If you want to perform effective campaign analytics with useful and relevant KPIs, always choose: